1 of 1 episodes seen

 The soundtrack is made up almost entirely of guitar riffs, which give the series a unique feel to say the least.
 The dub voices are all pretty great and fit their characters well.
 The main character's voice was really grating at first, but she normalized after an episode or two.

 In conclusion, this show is NOT:

 -Gundam Seed Destiny

-As opposed to literally every other review, especially zoddtheimmortal's, this show doesn't really rip off any one thing, the main character isn't spineless at all, Amigiwa isn't supposed to be "that cool guy" and isn't incredibly cliche in his backstory either, the breasts are irrelevant sinc they're never focused on or drawn provocatively ever, the story's moral isn't anything about "love conquering all", nothing that's set up in the beginning is ignored and doesn't appeal to the drooling otaku of today at all.
+As opposed to literally every other review, especially zoddtheimmortal's, this show doesn't really rip off any one thing, the main character isn't spineless at all, Amigiwa isn't supposed to be "that cool guy" and isn't incredibly cliche in his backstory either, the breasts are irrelevant since they're never focused on or drawn provocatively, the story's moral isn't anything about "love conquering all", nothing that's set up in the beginning is ignored and the series doesn't appeal to the drooling otaku of today at all.
 It's a decent short science fiction story that knew what it was doing, and has actually grown better with age when put into context with this decade's anime.
 I'm not going to say you should break your neck to find the vastly superior dub and watch it, but I do want people to know that it was well worth the $10 I paid for the DVDs and is barely anything like the garbage people in this site are making it out to be. read more

 1 of 12 episodes seen

 That's one reason why they're re-releasing it for its 10th birthday.

 The other is to show how secretly ashamed of themselves they are for what they're making nowadays: Sacred Seven.